 The bill amends the Occupational Code, specifically sections 724 and 728, to clarify the regulations surrounding the practice of public accounting in Michigan.
 It allows individuals who are not certified public accountants to work as assistants to certified public accountants, provided they do not issue accounting statements in their own name.
 Additionally, it permits licensed accountants from other jurisdictions to temporarily practice in Michigan under certain conditions, such as securing a temporary permit and conducting their practice in accordance with state rules.
-The bill also outlines various exceptions for attorneys and other professionals regarding the preparation of financial reports and tax returns.
+The bill also outlines various exceptions for attorneys and other professionals regarding the preparation of financial reports and statements.

 Statutes affected: House Introduced Bill: 339.724, 339.728